-Risks relating to overpayment or duplication of payments to workers will be mitigated where practicable while ensuring efficient management of claims, and overpayments will be managed in a fair and transparent manner.
+Principle: Risks relating to payments made to workers in error will be mitigated where practicable while ensuring efficient management of claims, and recovery of payments to workers in error will be managed in a fair and transparent manner.

-Expectations Benchmarks S23.1 Where an insurer identifies an overpayment to a worker due to an error and wishes to seek recovery, the insurer is to advise the worker of the details of the payment(s) and clearly describe the error and the potential impact to the worker.
-Evidence on claim file S23.2 Where the insurer negotiates a repayment arrangement with the worker, the insurer is to demonstrate they have considered the individual circumstances of the worker and potential financial hardship.
+Expecta Expectations S23.1 Where an insurer identifies a payment to a worker due to an error and wishes to seek recovery, the insurer is to advise the worker of the details of the payment(s) made in error, and clearly describe the error and the potential impact to the worker.
+Evidence on claim file Note: the insurer is to consider the individual facts and circumstances of each matter, and consider whether it is appropriate to seek recovery from the worker.
+S23.2 Where the insurer negotiates a repayment arrangement with the worker, the insurer is to demonstrate they have considered the individual circumstances of the worker and potential financial hardship.
 Evidence on claim file S23.3 The insurer is to obtain informed consent from the worker before commencement of any repayment arrangement.
 Evidence on claim file